 The applicant has provided a viability appraisal for the proposal, which has been assessed and demonstrates that the scheme is viable and is capable of being delivered.
 A high quality residential development in this key regeneration area, with units of various sizes, would assist in diversifying the housing market in the City Centre.
-It would deliver substantial regeneration benefits, developing an under used site which detracts from the vitality and viability of the area.
-This is not a site where the provision of on-site affordable housing is considered to be appropriate but, subject to an assessment of viability, a financial contribution should be made for off-site provision, as well as for environmental and infrastructure improvement works within the area.
-The scheme would deliver benefits on the site through the provision of buildings of a high design specification and high quality materials, as well as areas of high quality public realm, and the applicant has agreed that they would provide a financial contribution, which it is considered should go towards the provision of off-site affordable housing.
+It would deliver substantial regeneration benefits, developing an under-used site which detracts from the vitality and viability of the area.
+This is not a site where the provision of on-site affordable housing is considered to be appropriate but, subject to an assessment of viability, a financial contribution should be made for offsite provision.
+Given the land interest of the City Council, this contribution would be delivered through the overarching land deal between the applicant and the City Council to ensure that an affordable housing contribution is secured and made available.
+As the contribution towards affordable housing is to be secured through the land deal between the applicant and the City Council, it is considered that the proposal meets the requirements of policy H8 'Affordable Housing' and PA1 'Planning Obligations' in this instance.